Introduction to What is T-SQL?

 One in-house feature is custom functions where the user can define own functions.
 Besides, it also has inbuilt functionalities, including aggregate functions, analytical functions, and major scalar functions.
 It can configure mathematical notations inside queries from basic to advanced trigonometric functions.

-An elegant way of writing procedural programs, subroutines and functions make the code compact, readable and less vulnerable.
+An elegant way of writing procedural programs, subroutines, and functions makes the code compact, readable, and less vulnerable.
 This has enabled T-SQL more powerful to do analysis and business operations on data.

 As a Microsoft product, T-SQL as an enterprise edition can serve the project best, with supreme business integration viability.